Michael Tritter: Reception

 The show's fans had shown dislike for other antagonists with multi-episode guest-starring arcs, and critics suspected that Tritter's character would receive similar disdain.
 The conclusion of the storyline, and Tritter's departure from the show, were described by USA Today critic Robert Bianco as a Christmas gift for fans of the show.
 Morse jokingly stated after his departure that various fans had told him of their hate for Tritter after what the character had done to Dr. House.

 Morse, however, gained mainly positive responses to his portrayal of Tritter.
-The Star-Ledgers Alan Sepinwall called Morse a "superb actor", and Maureen Ryan of the Chicago Tribune stated that Morse's "understated performance" made Tritter all the more scary.
+Alan Sepinwall called Morse a "superb actor", and Maureen Ryan stated that Morse's "understated performance" made Tritter all the more scary.
 Zap2it's Daniel Fienberg regarded Morse as "one of our very best character actors".
 Cynthia Littleton of Variety, who already considered Morse's work in St. Elsewhere Emmy-worthy, was glad that Morse's submission of the episode "Finding Judas" for a 2007 Emmy Awards consideration was accepted in the category of "Outstanding Guest Actor in a Drama Series".
 The award eventually went to John Goodman for Studio 60 on the Sunset Strip.